 \paragraph{Secret Sharing} Secret Sharing (SS) is a mechanism used to share a value in a privacy preserving manner.
 A $(x,y)$-SS scheme has $2$ operations: \SSShare and \SSReconstruct. \SSShare takes an input $z$ and outputs $x$ ``shares''.
 An adversary that is given at most $y-1$ shares cannot learn anything about $z$.
 However, given any $y\leq x$ shares, $z$ can be reconstructed using the \SSReconstruct operation.
 We use additionally homomorphic SS schemes.
 They make it possible to sum shares and reconstruct the sum of those shares without revealing the individual unsummed values to any participant.
 We use the $\oplus$ operator to denote this homomorphic addition.

-Furthermore, in \Cref{sec:certification}, we use a Publicly Verifiable Additionally Homomorphic SS (PVAHSS) scheme.
+Furthermore, in \Cref{sec:certification}, we use a Publicly Verifiable, Additionally Homomorphic SS (PVAHSS) scheme.
 A PVAHSS scheme is an SS scheme with verifiability properties.
 We require \emph{any actor} to be able to use an algorithm \VSSVerify to verify that the reconstruction is executed honestly.
 The \VSSVerify algorithm takes as input a proof built during the creation of the shares and outputs $\ttrue$ if the reconstruction of the secret value was lawful.
-We further require that the proof is additionally homomorphic to enable verification of the reconstruction of sum of shares.
-Finally, we require to be able to detect a misbehaving actor that sums wrong shares thanks to a \VSSPartialVerify function.
-Some prior works proposed some of these features \cite{TM20,CP22, HZ20,CGHJ25, P92} but they either do not provide all features, or are designed for any type of computations rather than additions, and are thus too complex for our usage.
-To solve this problem, we rather propose to use the Pedersen homomorphic verifiable SS scheme \cite{P92} for the \VSSPartialVerify part, and additionally homomorphic commitment schemes not based on a secret opening and that are signed by the actors that sum the shares for the \VSSVerify part.
+We further require that the proof is additionally homomorphic to enable verification of the reconstruction of the sum of shares.
+Finally, we require the ability to detect a misbehaving actor that sums wrong shares thanks to a \VSSPartialVerify function.
+Some prior works proposed some of these features \cite{TM20,CP22, HZ20,CGHJ25, P92}, but they either do not provide all features, or are designed for any type of computations rather than additions, and are thus too complex for our usage.
+To solve this problem, we propose to use additionally homomorphic commitment schemes for both proofs.